What is an apprenticeship?

 The apprenticeship standard outlines details of:

 In England, the term assessment plan for an apprenticeship programme is not the same as an assessment plan for a learner working towards a qualification.
 An apprenticeship assessment plan outlines the way in which the full programme will be delivered, assessed and quality assured for a particular occupation.
 It might or might not also include a relevant qualification.
-If it does, the normal qualification requirements of formative and summative assessment will apply which can be carried out by the person training the apprentice, not the end-point assessor.
+If it does, the normal qualification requirements of formative and summative assessment will apply, which can be carried out by the person training the apprentice, not the end-point assessor who just assesses the apprenticeship programme.

-Whilst the nature and methods of assessment will differ between occupations and job roles, all assessment plans will focus on the end-point assessment process.
+Whilst the nature and methods of assessment will differ between occupations and job roles, all assessment plans will focus on the end-point assessment process (see below).

 The assessment plan will set out measures for internal quality assurance which each end-point assessment organisation (EPAO) will need to undertake to ensure quality and consistency.
 This may include assessor experience and qualifications, training, standardisation activities, and observations.

-You can view various assessment plans by clicking on the relevant standard at this link.
+You can view various assessment plans by searching for a particular occupation.

-If you are the apprentice’s trainer, you will need to prepare your apprentice for end-point assessment and will need to see the assessment plan (see section above) to find out what’s involved.
-For example, ensuring your apprentice knows how to take part in a professional discussion, prepare for a test or give a presentation.
+If you are the apprentice’s trainer, you will need to prepare your apprentice for end-point assessment, and you will need to see the assessment plan (see section above) to find out what’s involved.
+For example, ensuring your apprentice knows how to take part in a professional discussion, prepare them for a test or how to give a presentation.
 Your training organisation will need to liaise with the apprentice's employer and the end-point assessment organisation to arrange assessment.
 You will need to know when your apprentice is ready to progress to the end-point assessment process.
 This is known as the 'gateway'.
-Formative assessment should take place throughout the training period, to ensure the apprentice is progressing.
-All training organisations must be on the Register of Apprenticeship Training Providers
+Formative assessment should take place throughout the training period, to ensure the apprentice is progressing towards meeting the standard.

 The EPAO organisation must be approved by the Education and Skills Funding Agency and be on the Register of End-point Assessment Organisations.